Matt-Ord/tuesday_seminar_3/main.typ

 #slide[
   = Outline

-  When we model diffusion we don't deal with the environment directly - we treat interactions as a random process
+  When we model classical diffusion we don't deal with the environment directly - we treat interactions as a random process

   - Classically, these interactions appear as a stochastic